 Although there are many zoodle makers on the market, the easiest one to use and most inexpensive one is called Veggetti Spiral Vegetable Slicer, Makes Veggie Pasta.
 It costs about $10.
 Click on the link to buy it on Amazon.com

 Trader Joe’s has a terrific selection of reduced-fat chicken sausages.
-I love their garlic herb but they sell other varieties such as, chicken apple, spicy Italian, and spicy jalapeño.
+I love their garlic herb but they sell other varieties such as chicken apple, spicy Italian, and spicy jalapeño.
 Each 12 oz package contains 4 fully cooked sausages.
-The garlic herb contain 130 calories, 7g fat, 17g protein, 0g carbs, 0g fiber, 510mg sodium, 0g sugar.
+The garlic herb contains 130 calories, 7g fat, 17g protein, 0g carbs, 0g fiber, 510mg sodium, 0g sugar.

 If you don’t have a Trader Joe’s in your town, look for other reduced-fat brands in your supermarket.
 Most of these sausages have from 6-8 grams of fat each.
 I also like Brat Han’s line of healthy, fully cooked sausages sold at Whole Foods.
 Jody Maroni’s Smoked Chicken Apple Sausages would also work for this recipe.
 Or, use your favorite fully cooked sausages.